Dave-Sterry/fuzzbeed/README.md

 # Survey

-## Fundamentals of React & Redux Independent Project for Epicodus, Weeks 16 & 17
+## Two-Day Project with Epicodus School Working with Firestore, React, and Redux

 ### By Zahnen Garner, David Sterry, & Danielle Thompson